The oldest public wildflower garden in the United States

 Dutchman's Breeches is a native perennial herbaceous plant, growing from 4 to 12 inches high to the top of the erect flower stalks.

-The inflorescence is an erect raceme, held above the leaves, (actually, a scape - the above ground flowering stem rising from the root) that has 3 to 14 stalked nodding flowers, which droop away from the stalk as the scape bends slightly over.
+The inflorescence is an erect leafless raceme, held above the leaves, (actually, a scape - the above ground flowering stem rising from the root) that has 3 to 14 stalked nodding flowers, which droop away from the stalk as the scape bends slightly over.
+Historically, plant at Eloise Butler have bloomed as early as April 7 and as late as May 6.

 The flowers have pale red to yellowish stalks, white with yellow or pinkish tinged corollas about 3/4 inches long.
-There are two outer large petals that form the upward pointing legs of the "breeches" and show some yellow to pink at their tops (the lower part of the upside down flower).
-The tips of the outer petals are spurred which extend backward.
-The spur is heart to triangular shaped.
+There are two outer large petals are spurred and extend backward forming the upward pointing legs of the "breeches"; they show some yellow to pink at their tops (the lower part - as the flower is held upside down).
+The spur forms a heart to triangular shape.
 There are two inner petals that are much smaller and show a small crest (or wings) at their tips.
 These inner petals surround the sexual parts.
 All four petals are joined at the base.
 Each flower has a pair of small linear bracts at the base of the flower stalk.
 The filaments of the six stamens, which are inside the corolla, are united around the pistil until just below where the anthers form.
 The calyx of the flower has two pair of sepals, one minute set in white, the other pair larger with a pinkish midvein.
 Flowers are scentless.

-Seed: Fertile flowers produce a dry ovoid capsule, tapered at both ends, which contains small kidney shaped seeds that have some oily appendages.
+Seed: Fertile flowers produce a elongated capsule, tapered at both ends, which contains small kidney shaped seeds that have some oily appendages.
 Seeds are difficult to start as they must have a warm moist period followed by a cold moist period, each of 60 to 90 days.
+Sow outdoors and wait till the next season for germination.

 Names: The genus Dicentra is from the Greek words 'dis' for 'twice' and 'kentron' for 'spur' referring to the two spurs of the outer petals.
 The species, cucullaria, means 'hood-like' which refers to the sides of the two spurs which curve inward to resemble a hood.
 The author name for the plant classification - ‘Bernh.’ is for Johann Jakob Bernhardi (1774-1850) German botanist, Professor of Botany, director of the Botanical Garden at Erfurt.
 His herbarium collection is now in the Missouri Botanical Garden Herbarium.
 His work amended the original work of '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: The only other species of Dicentra found in Minnesota is D. canadensis, Squirrel-corn and that is currently on the state "Special Concern List".
+Comparisons: The only other species of Dicentra found in Minnesota is D. canadensis, Squirrel-corn and that is currently on the state "Special Concern List."
 D. cucullaria is similar to Squirrel Corn.
 The differences being that in Squirrel-corn the below ground bulblets are yellow and pea shaped, rather than white and tear shaped; also the flowers have scent and the petal spurs are rounded and are also shorter than Dicentra cucullaria.
 Another more familiar relative is the non-native landscape plant, Bleeding-heart, D. spectabilis, with its pink flowers.
+Comparison photos shown below.

 Above: The flowers are held at the top of an erect leafless scape.
 Note the small bracts at the base of the flower stalk and the two pair of sepals at the base of the flower.
 One minute pair is slightly separated on the flower stalk from the second pair which is larger and overlaps the two large petals and has a delicate light pink midvein.
 (The base is the upper part with the stalk, as the flower nods and the distal part is pointing downward.)